 One stressor I have studied is Organizational Constraints.
 I examined constraints in relation to other stress variables, as well as to employee performance.
 We were surprised that organizational constraints, while very stressful, did not have a substantial impact on performance, and we subsequently tested different reasons for that.
 We found two explanations to the small effect on performance: Upward adjustments that raters make to their performance ratings when constraints are present, and a perspective some employees take, viewing constraints as a challenge rather than a hindrance.
 These two elements increase employee performance ratings when constraints are high.
 We are still working towards a better understanding of organizational constraints using different methodologies.

 I am also interested in Safety Climate.
 My colleagues and I have examined the effects of safety climate when considering different sources of climate, as well as for individuals with different levels of occupational callings.

-Research that is in earlier stages includes the relationship between work stress and sleep (a diary study using Fitbits to track sleep and physical activity), examining illegitimate tasks and their effects on employees, looking at the effects of workload on performance and strain, and how mindfulness can buffer the effects of workplace boredom on cyberloafing.
+Other research that I’m doing includes illegitimate tasks and their effects on employees, looking at the effects of workload on performance and strain, the relationship between occupational callings and work stress, and how mindfulness can buffer the effects of workplace boredom on cyberloafing.
 And this is just a a taste of what’s going on!

 Pindek, S., Kessler, S.R., & Spector, P.E.
-(2016).
+(2017).
 A quantitative and qualitative review of what meta-analyses have contributed to our understanding of human resource management.
-Human Resource Management Review.
+Human Resource Management Review, 27(1), 26-38.